-Candidates for admission to the programme, leading to the Degree of Master of Regional and Urban Planning, must have an honours degree in geography, economics, business studies, commerce, public policy and politics, architecture, architectural science, engineering, law, surveying, or some other qualification approved by the Faculty.
+Candidates for admission to the programme, leading to the Degree of Master of Regional and Urban Planning, must have an honours degree in geography, economics, business studies, commerce, public policy and politics, architecture, architectural science, engineering, law, surveying, or some other qualification approved by the College.
 The number of places is limited.

-Candidates seeking admission should obtain an application form from the
+Candidates seeking admission should obtain an application form from the:

-Department of Regional and Urban Planning

-University College Dublin
+School of Geography, Planning and Environmental Policy University College Dublin Richview, Clonskeagh Dublin 14

-Richview

-Clonskeaah

-Dublin 14

-Telephone: +353-1-7162711

-Fax: +353-1-7162788

-E-mail: planning@ucd.ie

-Applicants may be required to satisfy an interview board as to their suitability and their interest in planning before being allowed to enter on the course.
+Telephone: +353-1-7162711; Fax: +353-1-7162788; e-mail: gpep.postgrad@ucd.ieApplicants may be required to satisfy an interview board as to their suitability and their interest in planning before being allowed to enter on the course.
 They must also supply the names of academic referees and confirm the results of their undergraduate studies.